circuitnederland/registrationform/cyclos_configuration/scripts/emandates/README.md

 - Script when operation is executed: `Operation_InternalUpdate.groovy`
 - Script when the external site redirects: `Operation_InternalUpdate_Callback.groovy`

+## eMandates Withdraw by user

+Custom operation script to let the user withdraw or re-activate their emandate.

+- Run with all permissions: Yes
+- Included libraries: eMandates Library
+- Script when operation is executed: `Operation_InternalToggleWithdraw.groovy`

 ## eMandates Main

 Custom operation script to let the user start a create or update.